 The pew benches in the sanctuary received a major upgrade.
 A survey of the membership established that people wanted to keep them rather than to install permanent pews.
 We found a company that took them all apart, refinished each piece, and reassembled them to look as they did 100 years ago.
 The cost was $1,300 each this time!
 It was well worth the investment as it maintained the character of the church as we loved it.

 With the addition of new carpeting, new chairs for the side areas, and better lighting, the transformation of the sanctuary was complete.
 From the historical vision of the room with its emphasis on the wood framing with plaster in between, it was now a room full of color, framed with wood and beautifully articulated detail.
 When the work was finished, the results were stunning and made the room bright, welcoming, and happy.
 Reactions by the members were overwhelmingly positive!

-Today, one of UUCM’s most important areas of ministry is our involvement in MESH: Montclair Services for the Homeless, which began in 2012.
+Today, one of UUCM’s most important areas of ministry is our involvement in MESH: Montclair Services for Hope, which began in 2012.
 MESH was founded in 2005 by the pastor of St. Luke’s Episcopal Church in Montclair.
 Through MESH, local churches, synagogues, and non-profits provide nutritious evening meals 6 days a week to Montclair’s needy.
 UUCM’s turn is Wednesday evening, when about 70 people are served a 5-course meal that includes live music performances.
 The meal is prepared by about 20 volunteers, mostly from UUCM.